leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 by identified by a triple of IDs as explained [here](identifying_objects.md).

-Note that consistency of the LOM set is not checked before deletion, all occurences of the given object will scrubbed indiscriminately from the LOM tables.
+Note that consistency of the LOM set is not checked before deletion, all occurences of the given object will be scrubbed indiscriminately from the LOM tables.

 ### Examples